 To do so click on the Configure filter button at the top right corner of the insight builder interface.

-Customize the trend to display (for trend, sparkline or column KPIs)
+Customize the trend to display (for trend, sparkline, cycle-time, or column KPIs)

-When selecting a bar, sparkline or trend KPI, you will have this additional step to configure the trend you are willing to represent.
+When selecting a bar, sparkline, cycle-time, or trend KPI, you will have this additional step to configure the additional visualization.
 The selected data points used to express the trend are highlighted in blue in the table.

-However, if you want to reuse the configuration of the KPI itself, just click on Apply KPI config.
+If you want to reuse the configuration of the KPI value for your trend, just click on Apply KPI config.
 This will copy the configuration (columns and filters) of the KPI itself and apply it to the trend.

-In the situation where you need to reuse only the configurations of KPI’s columns or filters, use the dropdown on the right of the button and click Apply for columns only or Apply for filters only to keep other configurations unchanged.
+If you only want to partially apply the configuration of the KPI to your trend, use the dropdown on the right of the button and click Apply for columns only or Apply for filters only to keep other configurations unchanged.

 Configure drilldown for your KPI